spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ```

 And voila, we've just implemented a query optimizer.
 We can do this on the
-client too, to build a single GraphQL query by aggregating multiple ones.
-We
+client too, to build a single GraphQL query by aggregating multiple individual
-can easily add support for regular promises too, fully replacing `Promise.all`.
+queries.
+We can easily add support for regular promises too, fully replacing
-We can add support for iterators. which would let the optimization become deep:
+`Promise.all`.
+We can add support for iterators. which would let the
-we would be able to aggregate queries that are several layers within other
+optimization become deep: we would be able to aggregate queries that are
-generator functions, without those functions knowing anything about it (thus,
+several layers within other generator functions, without those functions
-without breaking modularity).
+knowing anything about it (thus, without breaking modularity).

 Async functions wont let us do any of this.
 All we get is a single execution
 engine that only knows how to await promises.
 To make matters worse, thanks
-to the ridiculously short-sighted [recursive thenable assimilation](https://mail.mozilla.org/pipermail/es-discuss/2013-April/030258.html) design
+to the ridiculously short-sighted [recursive thenable assimilation](https://esdiscuss.org/topic/a-challenge-problem-for-promise-designers-was-re-futures)
-decision, we can't simply create our own thenable that will support
+design decision, we can't simply create our own thenable that will support
 the above extra features.
 If we try to do that, we will be
 [unable to safely use it with Promises](https://github.com/Reactive-Extensions/RxJS/issues/470).
 We're stuck with what we get by default in async functions, and